top of page

 THE SIXTIES & SEVENTIES

-Beta Phi Brothers continued to follow the responsible and civic minded precedent set by their earlier brothers.
-Not only have the Durham Committee and the NAACP been recipients of the wisdom and direction of members of Beta Phi, but the Durham City Council and Board of Education have benefitted as well from the knowledge, expertise and leadership of men of Beta Phi.
+Beta Phi Brothers continued to follow the responsible and civic-minded precedent set by their earlier brothers.
+Not only have the Durham Committee and the NAACP received the wisdom and direction of members of Beta Phi, but the Durham City Council and Board of Education have also benefited from the knowledge, expertise, and leadership of the men of Beta Phi.

-â€‹Brother I. Gregory Newton was elected as National Basileus in 1958 and served three terms, presiding over the Fiftieth Anniversary Grand Conclave which was held in Washington, D.C. in 1961.
-The Golden Anniversary of the Fraternity was a grand occasion that featured speeches by the Founders - Bishop Edgar A. Love, Dr. Oscar J. Cooper and Professor Frank Coleman.
-In addition, Dr. Leroy T. Walker, Track Coach at North Carolina College, (along with Woody Hayes of Ohio State) participated in a symposium to emphasize the theme, "Manhood as a Part of the Fraternity Ritual."
+â€‹Brother I. Gregory Newton was elected Grand Basileus in 1958 and served three terms, presiding over the Fiftieth Anniversary Grand Conclave held in Washington, DC in 1961.
+The Golden Anniversary of the Fraternity was a grand occasion that featured speeches by the Founders - Bishop Edgar A. Love, Dr. Oscar J. Cooper, and Professor Frank Coleman.
+In addition, Dr. Leroy T. Walker (Beta Phi ‘42), Track Coach at North Carolina College, (along with Woody Hayes of Ohio State) participated in a symposium to emphasize the theme, "Manhood as a Part of the Fraternity Ritual."
 The major portion of Dr. Newton's professional career was spent at North Carolina College.
 He joined the faculty of the college as an instructor in political science and later became Professor and Chairman of the Department of Political Science.
-He also served as the Director of Athletics at the North Carolina College.
+He also served as the Director of Athletics at North Carolina College.

 4505e581047d1fb08303e0b9097abec0--greek-gifts-omega-psi-phi_edited.jpg

-Beta Phi hosted yet another record setting very successful Sixth District Annual Meeting in 2009, where Brother James Mills was District Marshall, and Brother Derrick Vines was chapter Basileus for 2 terms.
-In 2011 Beta Phi have two Sixth District officers, Brother Jim Harper II - District Assistant Keeper Records and Seal and Brother Brian Beverly, who is completing his third term as Sixth District Counselor and two terms as chapter Basileus.
-Brother Jim Harper II was elected for 2012 and 2013 terms.
+Beta Phi hosted another record-setting very successful Sixth District Annual Meeting in 2009, where Brother James Mills was District Marshall, and Brother Derrick Vines was chapter Basileus for two terms.
+In 2011 Beta Phi had two Sixth District officers, Brother Jim Harper II - District Assistant Keeper Records and Seal and Brother Brian Beverly, who is completing his third term as Sixth District Counselor and two terms as chapter Basileus.
+Brother Jim Harper II was elected for the 2012 and 2013 terms.
 Elected as 2013 Sixth District Officers were Brother Brian Beverly, 1st Vice District Representative, and Brother Jim Harper II - District Keeper of Records and Seal.

 2